J. G. Swift MacNeill: Life

 MacNeill had a formidable mastery of Parliamentary procedure and was a member of the Committee of Privileges from 1908.
 He devised procedural tactics which enabled the Irish Party to defeat an attempt by the Salisbury government to reduce Irish representation in the British House of Commons.
 It was his ambition to be the first Speaker of the Irish House of Commons which would have been established under the Government of Ireland Act 1914 had it been implemented.
 In parallel with his pursuit of Home Rule for Ireland, many of his efforts were devoted to improving the governance of the United Kingdom.
 It was his motion to disallow the votes of directors of the Mombasa railway which resulted in the defeat of the Unionist government in 1892.
 He claimed the credit for establishing the principle that the position of Minister of the Crown is incompatible with directorship of a public company.
 In 1906, after much effort, he also obtained the abolition of flogging in the Royal Navy.
+On 25 February 1911, he delivered the inaugural address on "Academic Education and Practical Politics" to the Legal and Economic Society of University College, Dublin.

 Like the rest of the Irish Party, MacNeill supported the cause of Britain and her Allies in the First World War.
 His support had particularly deep roots.
 In 1890 he took an unpopular stance in opposing the cession to Germany of Heligoland, which became an important German naval base in the First World War.
 MacNeill later described this as 'one of the most important blunders in the history of the world', and claimed that 'But for it humanity could not have been scourged by the Great War'.
 He also campaigned successfully for the removal of titles from German members of the royal family, through the Titles Deprivation (Enemies) Act 1917.